danishmuneer/working-with-wordpress/WooCommerce-Functions/Change-Checkout-Fields/readme.txt

-Different examples of customizing the checkout through simple code
+Different examples of customizing the checkout fields through simple code